RenjieW/nodes_configuration/README.md

 # Environment configuration

 - Set the shell environment as bash in workers and servers.
-- In your home directory,
+- In your home directory, depending on whether you need to use SketchDLC or not.

 ```
 git clone https://github.com/RenjieW/nodes_configuration